testrashmi/codeenginetryjob/README.md

 # Steps

 1. Prerequisites
+2. Create Dockerfile and run
-2. Building the container image
+3. Building the container image
-3. Create and submit the Job
+4. Create and submit the Job
-4. Troubleshooting the Job
+5. Troubleshooting the Job
-5. Integrate the logging capability
+6. Integrate the logging capability

 ## 1. Prerequisites